breatheco-de/exercise-contact-list-context/README.md

 ## 🌱 How to start this project

-Do not clone this repository because we are going to be using a different template.
+Do not clone this repository because we will be using a different template.

 We recommend opening the `react boilerplate` using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
 Alternatively, you can clone it on your local computer using the `git clone` command.